 Dr. Robert C. Green, renowned physician-scientist and director of the Genomes2People Research Program at Harvard Medical School, will speak to the practical implications of research and policy efforts accelerating the implementation of genomic and precision medicine.

 Since its inception in 1995, the Boe Forum on Public Affairs has sought to provide access to individuals who can address events, issues, or problems of worldwide or national concern and broad public interest.
-Further details regarding this event, as well as information on free tickets, will be announced in early 2020.

 Dr. Robert C. Green, MD, MPH, is a physician-scientist and professor of medicine (genetics) at Harvard Medical School and directs the Genomes2People Research Program at Brigham and Women’s Hospital and the Broad Institute.
 He is an internationally recognized leader in conducting research and developing policies to accelerate the implementation of genomic and precision medicine.